 The lack of consistent and comparable datasets on national inequality decomposed into sub-national regions has so far prevented the investigation of fundamental questions: What is the influence of growing disparities across and within local areas on overall inequality?
 Is it that a few 'superstar' cities are the main engines of country-level trends?
 Does the divergent evolution of national inequality across countries emerge from trends at the sub-national level?
 How are local costs of living in different areas evolving over time and across countries?
 What are the main geographic division lines in terms of income and economic activity within countries?

+Our study will examine trends in geographic income inequality across five high-income countries - Canada, France, Germany, the United Kingdom and the United States - since the 1970s.
+We have brought together an international expert team of geographers with experience of studying geographic inequality and economists experienced in measuring national income inequality.
 The first objective of our research is to develop a method for analysing geographic income inequality in a way that can be compared between countries.
-We will tackle three problems: defining comparable geographic areas, creating consistent measures of income and adjusting incomes for the varied local cost of living (e.g. housing costs).
+We will tackle three big problems: defining comparable geographic areas, having consistent measures of income and adjusting incomes for the varied local cost of living (e.g. housing costs).
 We will use data from national tax records, from registries of workers' earnings and household surveys.
-Our second objective is to assess the importance of geographic inequalities in driving national income inequalities across our five study countries.
-Third, we will analyse the common trends and differences between and within countries, and investigate the drivers of these trends.
+Using this method, our second objective is to assess the importance of geographic inequalities in driving national income inequalities across our five study countries.
+Third, we will analyse the common trends and differences between and within countries, and investigate the causes of these trends.
 Our final objective is to use this project as the foundation of a global database that provides information about inequalities between places.
-Our vision is that this will act as a point of information for researchers to study the causes and consequences of geographic income inequality, and for policymakers to understand how their country compares to others.
+Our vision is that this will act as a point of information for researchers to study the causes of geographic income inequality, and for governments to understand how their country compares to others.